-9. The Media Session Handler provides QoS monitoring results to the Media Stream Handler at reference point M11u.
+10. The Media Session Handler provides QoS monitoring results to the Media Stream Handler at reference point M11u.

-10. The Media Stream Handler may use the notified QoS monitoring results to modify its behaviour.
+11. The Media Stream Handler may use the notified QoS monitoring results to modify its behaviour.
 For example, in the case of uplink media streaming, the Media Player may use the monitored packet latency, congestion status, etc. to determine the bit rate of the uplink streaming.

+12. The 5GMSu AF may provide the QoS monitoring results to the 5GMSu AS at reference point M3u.

+13. The 5GMSu AS may use the notified QoS monitoring results to modify its behaviour.